 Ever since we signed up to the Compact, a progress report on the different principles established in the same has been produced every year.
 In our case, the Sustainability Report has been the document used, given that it includes all these aspects.
-Said progress report is available for each year on the United Nations Global Compact webpage.
+Said progress report (sustainability report) is available for each year on the United Nations Global Compact webpage.

 It is also worth emphasizing our participation as speakers at various sessions regarding the practical application of the principles, addressed at other signatory organisations of the Compact, in addition to providing information to other companies.
-Furthermore, during 2008 we participated in the drafting of a Guide for the Responsible Management of the Supply Chain, published by the Global Compact Network in Spain.
+Furthermore, during 2008 we participated in the drafting of a Guide for the Responsible Management of the Supply Chain, published by the Global Compact Network in Spain and, during 2010, we also participated in the CSR guidelines for franchise companies, drafted by the company MRW and the Global Compact.

 In June 2002, we created a Code of Ethics to express our organisation's policies and objectives, as well as international law and the principles and philosophy of the Global Compact in relation to aspects of CSR.
-In this Code, we establish five major commitments in the economic, social and work, environmental, social cooperation, and product quality and safety spheres.
+In this Code, we establish five major commitments in the economic, social, work, environmental, social cooperation, and product quality and safety spheres.